-The Superintendent or his designee shall develop a written procedure for the screening, interview and selection process and for submitting the recommended candidate to the Personnel Committee and Board.
+The Superintendent or his/her designee shall develop a written procedure for the screening, interview and selection process and for submitting the recommended candidate to the Personnel Committee and Board.

-Board memberswith approval of the Board after providing notice to each Board Member, may attend and observe, but not participate in, any interview session with the exception of the hiring of the Superintendent (which is governed by Policy 3105) relative to the hiring of a director level or higher position.
+Board members, after providing notice to each Board Member, may attend and observe, but not participate in, any interview session relative to the hiring of a director level or higher position.
 This provision shall not govern the hiring of a Superintendent, which shall be governed by Policy 3105 and the School Code.

 The position, compensation, and the terms and conditions of employment will be offered through the Superintendent or his/her designee, subject to Board approval.
 When applicable, the assignment and working conditions will be established using the Board-approved labor agreements.